AKilbo/pbtechincal/README.md

 This repository includes the simulations for the Data Scientist technical problems.
 These instructions will get you a copy of the project up and running on your local machine

+The notebook used to help solve the problems is `fermsim.ipynb`

 ### Prerequisites

 What things you need to install the software and how to install them: